 (c) First Phase of the Indian National Movement (1885-1907) – objectives and methods of struggle of the Early Nationalists.
 Any two contributions of Dadabhai Naoroji, Surendranath Banerjee and Gopal Krishna Gokhale.

 Second Phase of the Indian National Movement (1905-1916) – Brief mention of the causes of the Partition of Bengal and its perspective by the Nationalists.
 Brief mention of Surat Split of 1907; objectives and methods of struggle of the Radicals.
 Any two contributions of Bal Gangadhar Tilak, Bipin Chandra Pal and Lala Lajpat Rai.
-The Muslim League; Factors leading to the formation of the Muslim League and its objectives.
-Brief mention of the significance of the Lucknow Pact – 1916.
+The Muslim League; the objectives of Muslim league.

 2. Mass Phase of the National Movement (1915-1947)